PIBWL Polish Armour page Main page » Polish armour » tankettes » part 7 – Polish artillerySteel Pantherswhat's new Po polsku

 It might be noted, that similar tracked trailers, but longer, were developed and used in France for Renault UE tractors.
 In Great Britain also an open trailer transporting four soldiers was tested.

-![]() | ← The TK-3 with the tracked transport trailer (a canvas is in atypical too low position) [1]
+← The TK-3 with the tracked transport trailer (a canvas is in an atypical too low position) [1]

-↓ The TK-3 with the fuel trailer [1] |
+↓ The TK-3 with the fuel trailer [1]

 Armoured personnel-ammunition trailer.
-[7] |
+[7]

 The trailer was evaluated in winter 1937, then the idea was apparently abandoned as impractical.
-In some publications this trailer is erroneously regarded as an ammunition trailer for the TKS-D tank destroyer/artillery tractor, but the TKS-D had a pure ammunition trailer for 120 rounds (there was no need to carry the crew in a trailer).
+In some publications this trailer is erroneously regarded as an ammunition trailer for the TKS-D tank destroyer/artillery tractor, but the TKS-D had a different pure ammunition trailer for 120 rounds (there was no need to carry the crew in a trailer).

 Right: The TK-3 with the RKD radio trailer of the 5th Armoured Battalion in Cracov, 1938.
-[1] → |
+[1] →

-The TK-3 with RKB/C radio. |
+The TK-3 with RKB/C radio.

 The new, unique usage of tankettes, conceived in Poland, was employing them as armoured draisines – reconnaissance rail vehicles, used in armoured trains.
 For this purpose, they used special rail runners – frame-shaped two-axle carriages.
 The tankette mounted on the rail runner drove on rails using own tracks.
 The rail runner had a hydraulic mechanism to lift the tankette, and a ramp to unload it.
 The tankette could mount and dismount without the crew leaving the vehicle.
 By 1939 there were approximately 50 rail runners manufactured.
 Part of TK and TKS tankettes (at least 20) used as armoured draisines were equipped with a short-range radio RKB/C. They differed in having two additional boxes with equipment on front or rear fenders, a long pole folding aerial on a right side and some minor changes in external and internal equipment.

-More at armoured draisines page.
+More on armoured draisines page.

-![]() | The TKS on a rail runner, used as an armoured draisine. |
+The TKS on a rail runner, used as an armoured draisine.

 TKS (above) and TK-3 (belowe) on the autotransport.
-[AJ / 1] |
+[AJ / 1]

-TKS tankettes in early camouflage embarking the autotransporters. |
+TKS tankettes in early camouflage embarking the autotransporters.

-![]() | The TK-3 towing an empty autotransport chassis [1] |
+The TK-3 towing an empty autotransport chassis [1]

-Empty autotransporter – a folded steering wheel and the driver's seat are visible.
-[6] |
+Empty autotransporter – a folded steering wheel and a driver's seat are visible.
+[6]

-In 1935 there were 15 tank transporter trucks Ursus A30 in the Army (strenthened variant of 2-ton Ursus A), and two heavy Saurer 4BLD, for two tankettes.
+In 1935 there were 15 tank transporter trucks Ursus A30 in the Army (strenthened variant of 2-ton Ursus A), and two heavy Saurer 4BLD for two tankettes.
 It is not known if all survived in service until the war (in 1936 there were only 14 Ursuses).
-By late 1930s, a number of newer standard Army Polski FIAT 621L 2.5-ton trucks were adapted for transporting of the tankettes.
-They are relatively little known in this role, but they were probably most numerous Polish tank transporters, judging from tables of organization of mobilized units, which demanded additional 30-40 tank transporters.
-The regulation from 1938 indicated Fiat 621 as a standard equipment in a reconnaissance tank company (there are specifications quoted: weight empty 2765 kg, loaded 5500 kg, speed 35 km/h).
+By late 1930s, a number of newer standard army Polski Fiat 621L 2.5-ton trucks were adapted for transporting of the tankettes.
+They are relatively little known in this role, but they were probably most numerous Polish tank transporters, judging from tables of organization of mobilized units, which demanded additional 30 40 tank transporters.
+A regulation from 1938 indicated Fiat 621 as a standard equipment in a reconnaissance tank company (there are specifications quoted: weight empty 2765 kg, loaded 5500 kg, speed 35 km/h).
 All these tank transporters were not numerous anyway, and could only transport some of damaged tankettes.
 According to tables of organization of mobilized units, there should be two tank transporters in a technical platoon of a tankette company or a squadron in reconnaissance units.
 It is not clear, how many tank transporters were in a tankette squadron of cavalry's armoured unit, but it may be assumed it was the same (older sources quoted only one such truck in a company or a squadron).

 It might be interesting to note, that in case of a railway transport, one 13-metre Pdk flatcar could carry a whole platoon of six tankettes (placed transversally) and one motorcycle.

-The TK-3 being loaded upon the Ursus A, pre-war.
-[AJ]. | An abandoned TK-3 on the Ursus A truck, examined by the German soldiers in September 1939 (the place is Przechowo, currently Świecie - identified at this site). |
+A TK-3 being loaded upon an Ursus A truck, pre-war.
+[AJ].An abandoned TK-3 on the Ursus A truck, examined by the German soldiers in September 1939 (the place is Przechowo, currently Świecie - identified at this site).

 Two TK-3 upon one of two Saurer 4BLD transporters, nr.
-7216, Poznań, early 1930s. | One of rare photographs of Polski Fiat 621L transporter with the TKS, withdrawn to Hungary in September 1939 (full photograph) |
+7216, Poznań, early 1930s.
+One of rare photographs of Polski Fiat 621L transporter with the TKS, withdrawn to Hungary in September 1939 (full photograph at Wikimedia Commons)

 More tankette-connected models and camouflage details are in Part II: Camouflage, Description & Modelling